elevatorguy/TDSM_map/README.md

 to change colorscheme
 > `map -s -c MoreTerra` or > `map -s -c Terrafirma`

+to highlight a block
+> map -h [name/id]

+chests can be mapped using
+>map -h chest

+ingame command to change autosaving
+>map -a (toggles enabled/disabled)
+>map -a -t (toggles timestamp naming)
+>map -a -n (toggles output name when not doing timestamp naming)
+>map -a -h [name/id] (toggles highlighting, and sets the id to that specified)
+>map -x1 500 -x2 600 -y1 500 -y2 600 (maps only a portion of the map, in this case from (500,500) to (600,600))
+(x1,y1) must be the top left corner, and (x2,y2) the bottom right corner.

 Updates
 -------
++ 4.2: update to API 14, and terraria 1.2 (TerraFirma colorscheme updated only)
++ 4.1.0.0929: crash fix when Bitmap object can't be created.
++ 4.1.0.0926: update to API 13
++ 4.0.5.0: added mapping a subset of the map, by specifying coordinates for a rectangle
++ 4.0.0.0: chest highlight bug fix
++ 3.9.0.0: update to API 12
++ 3.8.0.1: fixed the MoreTerra color scheme
++ 3.8.0.0: small update for TShock 3.8.0
++ 3.5.1.0: update to API 11
++ 3.4.5.1: auto-save settings for highlighting, timestamp naming, and ingame command
++ 3.4.5.0: auto-save feature, TShock release
+--- before TShock ---
++ 0.36.2: mapping chests
++ 0.36.1: mapping is separated into four threads / command spamming fix / op only / highlight option
 + 0.36.0: updated for TDSM b36's new API / hellwater fix
 + 0.35.4: blending/fading is now done on plugin load
 + 0.35.3: added liquid blending in Terrafirma color scheme